web-platform-tests/rfcs/rfcs/remove_stub.md

-# Remove support for stub-* files in the manifest
+# RFC 27: Remove support for stub-* files in the manifest

 ## Summary
 Any files named stub-* are currently treated as "stub" in the manifest.
 Remove support for this.